 - Increase Omega-3 In Diet: Omega-3 fatty acids reduce LDL and increase HDL in the body and decrease triglycerides in the body.
 Triglycerides are responsible for all heart problems.
 Walnuts, ground flaxseeds, and almonds are excellent sources of omega-3 fatty acids.

-- Soluble Fibre: Make soluble fiber a part of your daily diet.
+- Soluble Fibre: Make soluble fibre a part of your daily diet.
 Psyllium husk or isabgol is a great option.
 It will clean out your gut, increase the probiotics in your body and reduce cholesterol.
 Lentils, oats, beans, whole grains and fruits are other good food choices.

 Increase Physical Activity